 For testing of PLBs intended to operate on PFDs, the Satellite Qualitative Test shall be performed as above with a PLB remaining in "dry" condition.
-For testing of PLBs intended to operate on PFDs, the Position Acquisition Time and Position Accuracy Test shall be performed as described above (in addition, a plastic container, described for the test configuration of Figure B.2, may be used as needed), with a PLB remaining in "wet" condition for the duration of the test.
+For testing of PLBs intended to operate on PFDs, the Position Acquisition Time and Position Accuracy Test shall be performed as described above (in addition, a plastic container, described for the test configuration of Figure B.2, may be used as needed), with a PLB (or for PLBs with non-integral antennas the antenna) remaining in "wet" condition for the duration of the test.